SBR - the world's most frequently produced synthetic rubber

 • Good miscibility with natural rubber (NR) for property optimisation

-Areas of application & material combinations of styrene-butadiene rubber (SBR)
+What areas of application & material combinations of styrene-butadiene rubber (SBR) are there?

 SBR is often used in tyre treads, conveyor belts and hoses, Seals, flooring and insulation.
 In the automotive industry, it is used for tyres, bearings and Damping elements.
 In the technical field, SBR is often used with NR The material can be combined with other materials to increase elasticity or reinforced with fillers such as carbon black and silica to improve abrasion resistance and hardness.
 In Rubber-metal composite parts SBR ensures good vibration damping and mechanical stability.